 For example, concrete and masonry are good heat absorbers so the floors and walls can be constructed from these materials.
 In the hot summer time, any excess heat will be absorbed by these thermal masses to help cool down the building.
 Also painting the floor and walls in darker colours will help absorb the heat better.

 Once the heat is in, a well insulated and air tight building design helps prevent heat loss and allows the solar heat to provide more of the heating needed.
-Then the crucial component of the passively heated building is in the window positioning and design.
+Then the crucial component of the passively heated building is in the window positioning and design and passive solar energy makes good use of this.
 While normal glazed windows let heat escape, high performance windows with insulated frames and spacers, low emission ratings and multiple glazing filled with inert gas or vacuum fills, can help reduce heat loss back through the windows by over 50 per cent in most cases.

 Conservatories are also an effective means of bringing thermal energy into houses by means of conduction through a shared mass wall in the rear of a sunroom or by using vents that allow the air between the sunroom and living space to be exchanged by natural convection.
 A brick chimney between a sunroom and the living room can also act as additional thermal mass.
 A south-facing home having an attached conservatory can in the hot summer months, use of blinds, curtains or awnings to block the sunlight and prevent the building from overheating.